patridge/kickstarterterest/README.md

 * [jsrender](https://github.com/BorisMoore/jsrender): used to template HTML.
 * [jQuery](http://jquery.com/): used to make my life easier.
 * [jQuery Masonry](http://masonry.desandro.com/): used to tile project HTML in a compact form.

+###License

+MIT license.
+If you do something cool with it, though, I'd love to hear about it.